lidocaineus/rpi4_locator/README.md

 # rpi4_locator
 Attempts to gently scrape rpilocator for available Raspberry Pi 4s.
-By default runs continuously every 30 minutes.
-Be nice with this!
+By default runs continuously every 30 minutes. *PLEASE* be nice when interacting with the rpilocator site and do not be overly aggressive.

 ## Options
 _-n, --not-continuous_: only run once, then exit\